asifzcpe/ModelControllerCIGenerator/README.md

 # ModelControllerCIGenerator
 this can be used to create model and controller with predefined model and controller template using CLI like in laravel
+Note: This can not be used in HMVC struture.......

 # How to use the controller
 1. Download or clone the Tools.php file and keep it into your base controller folder